sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 === "graphical alternative"

-	There exist nice and free graphical software, such as [filezilla](https://filezilla-project.org/) to help you manage exchanges with the distant server.
+	There are nice and free software with graphical user interfaces, such as [filezilla](https://filezilla-project.org/), to help you manage exchanges with the distant server.
 Feel free to install and experiment with it during the break.
 	![filezilla_mainscreen](https://filezilla-project.org/images/screenshots/fz3_win_main.png)

 === "mobaXterm"